 Canvas offers improved navigation, but re-organising the transitioned content is essential.
 Your training includes:

-- Ongoing Support – You will then be able to access an online workshop version and attend in-person drop-in sessions with eLearning staff.
+3. Ongoing Support – You will then be able to revisit the workshop asynchronously and attend in-person drop-in sessions with eLearning staff.

 If you collaborate closely with teaching staff, they are welcome to join you in both the Canvas Unit Construction and Canvas Unit Deployment Workshops.

-Semester 1 & Full-Year Units: Follow the training pathway from early/late spring through summer to prepare for September.
+Semester 1: Follow the training pathway from April through summer to prepare for September.

-Semester 2 Units: Attend Canvas Basics and Canvas Assessments in summer.
-Workshop dates for unit Construction and deployment will be available from late summer to mid-winter.
+Semester 2 & Full Year Units: Attend Canvas Basics and Canvas Assessments in summer.
+Workshop dates for Unit Construction and Deployment will be available from July to mid-winter.

 If you need to use Canvas for uploading materials, managing assessments, or communicating with students, follow this training path.